Computer Task Group (NASDAQ:CTG) Releases FY 2022 Earnings Guidance

-Computer Task Group (NASDAQ:CTG – Get Rating) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $0.64-$0.72 for the period, compared to the consensus estimate of $0.69.
+Computer Task Group (NASDAQ:CTG – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $0.64-$0.72 for the period, compared to the consensus EPS estimate of $0.69.
 The company issued revenue guidance of $360.00 million-$380.00 million, compared to the consensus revenue estimate of $384.84 million.

-Several analysts have issued reports on CTG shares.
-Zacks Investment Research downgraded shares of Computer Task Group from a hold rating to a sell rating in a research report on Thursday, March 10th.
-StockNews.com started coverage on shares of Computer Task Group in a research report on Saturday, May 21st.
-They issued a strong-buy rating for the company.
+Computer Task Group (NASDAQ:CTG – Get Rating) last posted its quarterly earnings data on Tuesday, May 10th.
+The information technology services provider reported $0.16 EPS for the quarter, topping the consensus estimate of $0.13 by $0.03.
+Computer Task Group had a return on equity of 11.26% and a net margin of 3.76%.
+The firm had revenue of $89.42 million during the quarter, compared to analyst estimates of $93.63 million.
+During the same period in the prior year, the business posted $0.13 EPS.
+On average, research analysts anticipate that Computer Task Group will post 0.69 earnings per share for the current year.

-Institutional investors have recently added to or reduced their stakes in the business.
-LPL Financial LLC bought a new stake in Computer Task Group in the third quarter valued at $80,000.
-Millennium Management LLC lifted its stake in Computer Task Group by 16.9% in the third quarter.
-Millennium Management LLC now owns 15,959 shares of the information technology services provider’s stock valued at $127,000 after buying an additional 2,304 shares during the last quarter.
-Citadel Advisors LLC bought a new stake in Computer Task Group in the second quarter valued at $286,000.
-Morgan Stanley lifted its stake in Computer Task Group by 15.0% in the first quarter.
-Morgan Stanley now owns 31,122 shares of the information technology services provider’s stock valued at $296,000 after buying an additional 4,055 shares during the last quarter.
-Finally, State Street Corp lifted its stake in Computer Task Group by 2.8% in the first quarter.
-State Street Corp now owns 58,271 shares of the information technology services provider’s stock valued at $569,000 after buying an additional 1,586 shares during the last quarter.
-53.00% of the stock is owned by hedge funds and other institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+Dimensional Fund Advisors LP grew its holdings in shares of Computer Task Group by 1.0% during the first quarter.
+Dimensional Fund Advisors LP now owns 964,872 shares of the information technology services provider’s stock worth $9,427,000 after buying an additional 9,413 shares in the last quarter.
+Vanguard Group Inc. lifted its position in Computer Task Group by 27.3% during the first quarter.
+Vanguard Group Inc. now owns 846,388 shares of the information technology services provider’s stock valued at $8,269,000 after buying an additional 181,316 shares in the last quarter.
+BlackRock Inc. lifted its position in Computer Task Group by 0.6% during the fourth quarter.
+BlackRock Inc. now owns 283,494 shares of the information technology services provider’s stock valued at $2,826,000 after buying an additional 1,827 shares in the last quarter.
+State Street Corp lifted its position in Computer Task Group by 2.8% during the first quarter.
+State Street Corp now owns 58,271 shares of the information technology services provider’s stock valued at $569,000 after buying an additional 1,586 shares in the last quarter.
+Finally, Morgan Stanley lifted its position in shares of Computer Task Group by 7.0% during the second quarter.
+Morgan Stanley now owns 33,300 shares of the information technology services provider’s stock worth $322,000 after purchasing an additional 2,178 shares in the last quarter.
+Institutional investors own 53.00% of the company’s stock.

 Computer Task Group, Incorporated, together with its subsidiaries, offers information and technology services in North America, South America, Western Europe, and India.
 It operates through three segments: North America IT Solutions and Services, Europe IT Solutions and Services, and Non-Strategic Technology Services.